vbrown608/jekyll-portfolio/_projects/actioncenter.md

 weight: 90
 ---

-As a software engineer on EFF's web development team I maintain our Rails-based Action Center Platform.

-The platform allows administrators to create, track, and manage online organizing campaigns.
+EFF's Action Center Platform allows administrators to create, track, and manage online organizing campaigns.
 EFF's supporters participate in campaigns by taking actions like

 - signing a petition
 - submitting comments via our [Phantom of the Capitol](https://github.com/EFForg/phantom-of-the-capitol) API
 - connecting to Congress through Twilio with our [Call Congress](https://github.com/EFForg/call-congress) tool
 - posting on Twitter

 Users can track their actions and manage the data EFF stores.
-The platform is available as an open source tool for other organizations to use.
+The platform is built in __Rails__ and a little bit of React.
+It's available as an open source tool for other organizations to use.

-In addition to contributing to the Rails codebase, I created a Dockerfile for the app and sample docker-compose files for development and production.
+My responsibilities include adding new __backend__ and __frontend__ functionality, maintaing the application, and using __Docker__ and Docker Compose to facilitate development and deploys.